Grahame McGifford: Career

 McGifford started his career with Huddersfield Town in 1972.
-Manager Ian Greaves handed him his Second Division debut as a substitute in the 1972–73 season, after which the "Terriers" were relegated into the Third Division.
+Manager Ian Greaves handed him his Second Division debut as a substitute in the 1972–73 season after which the "Terriers" were relegated into the Third Division.
 He made 17 appearances in 1973–74 and 24 appearances in 1974–75, as Bobby Collins's only season in charge at Leeds Road saw the club slip into the Fourth Division for the first time.
 McGifford lost his first-team place under new boss Tom Johnston and played only three games in 1975–76.
-He spent the 1976–77 campaign with Hull City, but featured just once in the Second Division for John Kaye's "Tigers".
+McGifford started Hull City's opening match of the 1976–77 season, an Anglo-Scottish Cup tie against Middlesbrough, but suffered an injury that kept him out for several subsequent matches.
+By the time McGifford recovered, young full-back Peter Daniel had established himself in the side.
+He featured just once in the Second Division for Bobby Collins's "Tigers".
 He departed Boothferry Park for Vale Park in June 1977, when he dropped down a division to sign for Port Vale.
 A regular in the first half of the 1977–78 season, he made 20 league and seven cup appearances for the "Valiants", keeping his first-team place despite manager Roy Sproson being replaced by Bobby Smith.
 However, McGifford suffered a serious knee injury in December 1977, and was given a free transfer in May 1978 to Northern Premier League side Northwich Victoria.
 He later entered the finance industry and took up residence in Stockport.